William L. Dickinson: Political career

 In 1964, Dickinson was among multiple Alabama congressional candidates to change their political party registrations from Democratic to Republican, in a state that voted solidly Democratic dating back to the American Civil War.
 Dickinson ran for the United States House of Representatives in Alabama's 2nd congressional district, which was anchored by Montgomery and included most of the southeastern portion of the state.
 Benefiting from Republican presidential candidate Barry Goldwater winning Alabama, Dickinson defeated 13-term incumbent Democrat George M. Grant with nearly 62 percent of the vote.
+Dickinson had been the first Republican to challenge Grant for reelection.

 Joining Dickinson in victory in four other House races were Jack Edwards in the 1st District, John Hall Buchanan, Jr. in the 6th District, Glenn Andrews in the 4th District and James D. Martin in the 7th District.
 That gave the Republicans a majority of the state's House delegation for the first time since Reconstruction after having not held any House seats in the state since 1901.

 Dickinson was reelected by 9% in 1966, when Democratic gubernatorial nominee Lurleen Burns Wallace (running as a stand-in for her husband) led her party's slate to statewide victory by easily defeating Martin.
 Dickinson was then reelected 12 times.
 He usually skated to reelection, but faced close races in 1978, 1982 and 1990.

-Dickinson was an important figure in shaping national defense policies during the 1970s and 1980s.
-As he gained seniority, he became ranking member of the House Armed Services Committee; and was a leading member of his party's conservative wing.
-He never served in the majority during his entire 28-year House tenure.
-However, he became very popular in his district, gaining a reputation for strong constituent service.
+Dickinson never served in the majority during his entire 28-year House tenure.
+However, he became very popular in his district, even though almost none of its living residents had been represented by a Republican before.
+This was in part due to his reputation for strong constituent service.
 For instance, in 1974, when Republicans suffered heavy losses nationwide due to voter anger at the Watergate scandal, Dickinson was reelected with 66 percent of the vote.
 Two years later, even as Jimmy Carter became the last Democrat to date to win Alabama, Dickinson took 57 percent of the vote.
 Still, Democrats continued to hold most of the district's seats in the state legislature, and would continue to do so well into the 1990s.

+Dickinson was an important figure in shaping national defense policies during the 1970s and 1980s.
+As he gained seniority, he became ranking member of the House Armed Services Committee; and was a leading member of his party's conservative wing.